Todoist has come a long way, but other apps are also here with some amazing features. Microsoft has its own To Do app for tasks.

 Filters: Filters manage your workflow.
 You can create new filters, but the app does not allow attaching filters to tasks.
-Those automatically find tasks based on the settings you provide while creating it.
+Those automatically find tasks based on the settings you provide while creating them.

 Quick delay: On desktop computers, you move the task to tomorrow by dragging it to the bottom.